OctopusDeploy/blog/blog/2018-05/octopus-release-2018.5.md

 ## Breaking Changes

-We have upgraded the Azure SDK library and the Azure PowerShell modules to support the latest Azure features.
+As mentioned, we have upgraded the Azure SDK library and the Azure PowerShell modules to support the latest Azure features.
 Most notably missing was support for nested ARM templates, which will now work out of the box.

-These upgrades have also forced the minimum supported environment for Octopus to **.Net 4.5.2** and **PowerShell 5.0**.
+These upgrades have also forced the minimum supported environment for Octopus to **Microsoft .NET 4.5.2** and **PowerShell 5.0** so you'll need to plan your upgrade accordingly.

 ## Upgrading